nebulastream/nebulastream/docs/design/20241011_source_server.md

 2. Have a single thread per operation/connection perform the work (as currently implemented in NES) The former leads to serial execution, limiting throughput.
 The latter leads to a lot of overhead in the case of very large numbers of connections/queries.
+From "C++11 - Concurrency in Action": *"When you have an application that needs to handle a lot of network connections, it’s often tempting to handle each connection on a separate thread, because this can make the network communication easier to think about and easier to program.
+This works well for low numbers of connections (and thus low numbers of threads).
+Unfortunately, as the number of connections rises, this becomes less suitable; the large numbers of threads consequently consume large numbers of operating system resources and potentially cause a lot of context switching (when the number of threads exceeds the available hardware concurrency), impacting performance.
+In the extreme case, the operating system may run out of resources for running new threads before its capacity for network connections is exhausted.
+In applications with very large numbers of network connections, it’s therefore common to have a small number of threads (possibly only one) handling the connections, each thread dealing with multiple connections at once."*
 To solve these problems, web servers and (some) query engines use separate thread pools for I/O and compute.
 This decoupling prevents tasks that are CPU-bound to hog threads and being unable to respond to external requests.
 At the same time, threads that do blocking I/O calls (e.g., asking for a disk page, making a request to S3, etc.), they stall compute threads or other threads that could issue I/O requests the meantime.